-The principle currency risk faced by the business is the exchange rates between the Australian dollar, the US dollar and the EURO.
-The Group holds cash denominated in US dollars, Australian dollars and Euro and has material expenditure in each of these currencies.
-Where possible, the Group matches foreign currency income and expenditure as a natural hedge.
-When foreign currency expenditure exceeds revenue, the group purchases foreign currency to meet future anticipated requirements under spot and forward contracts.
+The principle currency risk faced by the business is the exchange rate between the Australian dollar and the US dollar.
+The Group holds cash denominated in US dollars and Australian dollars and has material expenditure in each of these currencies.
+Where possible, the Group matches foreign currency income and foreign currency expenditure as a natural hedge, holding foreign currency cash to facilitate this natural hedge.
+When foreign currency expenditure exceeds foreign currency revenue and foreign currency cash, the group purchases foreign currency to meet anticipated requirements under spot and forward contracts.
 The Group does not designate formal hedges.
-At 31 December 2018, there were no forward contracts outstanding.
+At 31 December 2019, there were no forward contracts outstanding (2018: None).